History of Jemez Springs Public Library

 Librarian: Carol Meine

 When Eva left in 2014 to take the job as Circulation Director at Mesa Public Library in Los Alamos, Carol Meine was selected as Library Director.
 She came here with 15 years’ experience at Mesa Public Library, first as the library director’s assistant and then a program specialist.
 She also did all the marketing and publicity and served as community outreach liaison.
 In the latter capacity, she presented a wide spectrum of programs and author talks.
 An artist herself, she also curated the art gallery at Mesa.
-Carol continues to push and pull the library into the electronic era, witness this web site.
+Carol continued to push and pull the library into the electronic era, witness this web site.
 Before taking the job at Mesa, Carol had been Children’s Librarian at the Jemez library.

 Librarian: Janet Phillips